 Both recreational and serious athletes enjoy Boulder.
 A number of Olympians and professional athletes live and train in the area and Boulder residents are among the elite who participate in premier competitions including the city’s Bolder Boulder, one of the nation’s largest 10k races.

-The University of Colorado is a member of the Big 12 Conference.
+The University of Colorado Boulder is a member of the Pac-12 Conference.
 In addition to CU Buffs football at Folsom Field, locals enjoy watching basketball, volleyball and soccer games on campus.
 The university also has intercollegiate cross country, track & field, skiing, golf, and tennis teams.

 Major league games are a short drive away.
-Nearby Denver is home to eight professional sports teams and several of the nation’s newest sports venues.
-Local teams include the Colorado Avalanche (NHL Hockey), Colorado Crush (AFL Arena Football), Colorado Mammoth (NLL Lacrosse), Colorado Rapids (MLS Soccer), Colorado Rockies (MLB Baseball), Denver Broncos (NFL Football), Denver Nuggets (NBA Basketball), and Denver Outlaws (MLL Lacrosse).
+Nearby Denver is home to eight professional sports teams including the Colorado Avalanche (NHL Hockey), Colorado Crush (AFL Arena Football), Colorado Mammoth (NLL Lacrosse), Colorado Rapids (MLS Soccer), Colorado Rockies (MLB Baseball), Denver Broncos (NFL Football), Denver Nuggets (NBA Basketball), and Denver Outlaws (MLL Lacrosse).